Show Notes: Keeping it Fresh

 - Big Systems May Cost Extra

 The most expensive repairs involve HVAC systems, septic tanks, roofing, and foundation.
 If you’re purchasing a home warranty plan to prevent major costs associated with these systems, you may be disappointed.
 Many basic plans don’t cover big-ticket items.
 To get these things covered, you may have to spend considerably more to upgrade your warranty.
 At this point, maintaining a plan can be a considerable expense.
+If you are having problems with your septic tank, make sure to contact a septic tank repair specialist immediately.

 Building an Emergency Fund